Born and raised in Dallas, TX. Currently writing in New York City.

-One time I told the flight attendant I'm a nervous flyer and she gave me a free glass of wine.
+One time I told a flight attendant I'm a nervous flyer and she gave me a free glass of wine.

-I am anti-Cilantro but pro-Guacamole so that's a struggle.
+I am anti-cilantro, but pro-guacamole, so that's a bit of a struggle.

 Waking up is hard.
 Ask any roommate I've ever had and they'll tell you of my morning struggles.